 - Due to the increasing popularity of this trail, timber tent platforms have been built at some of the more frequently used campsites.

 - Fantastic hike.
 Arguably the most spectacular in Australia.

 - Not recommended for the inexperienced.
 If this is your first time hiking in this part of the world, the South Coast Track may be a better initial option.

 - Keep your base weight as low as possible (see Going Light).
-With all the scrambling and mud-slogging involved, the last thing you want to be doing is carrying an excessively heavy pack.
+With all the scrambling and mud-slogging involved with hiking in the Arthurs, the last thing you want to be doing is carrying an excessively heavy pack.